sundeck-io/snowflake-connector-framework/README.md

-# Querying MySQL (or any Athena source) from Snowflake
+# A Source Connector Framework for MySQL

-This directory holds a pulumi deployment that allows Snowflake users to query MySQL.
+This directory holds a pulumi deployment that allows Snowflake users to query alternative sources (specifically MySQL).
+You can learn more about this by reading our series of [blog posts](https://www.sundeck.io/blog/creating-a-source-connector-framework-for-snowflake)

 ## Deploy AWS & Snowflake Assets
 1. Ensure you're logged into AWS and your credentials are setup correctly.